 Before developing your operating strategy, it is important that you have completed your market analysis and identified the type and volume of plants to grow and fish to raise.
 It divides the operating strategy into these sections:

 Crop management involves managing the volume of fish and plant crops needed to meet your marketing strategy's objectives.
-These involved understanding the approach used that will raise the fish and plant the crops and the schedule of planting and harvesting.
-Discuss the specific method to be used, such as a raft system, media-based system, nutrient film technique (nft), or a combination of the three main systems of aquaponics.
+This involved understanding the approach used to raise the fish and plant the crops and the planting and harvesting schedule.
+Discuss the specific method to be used, such as a raft system, media-based system, nutrient film technique (NFT), or a combination of the three main systems of aquaponics.
 This section discusses the following questions:

 - Since the relationship between the fish and the plants is interdependent, will the volume of your plant crops meet the market demand drive of the fish's volume needed to provide the necessary nutrients for the plant?